I don’t like ants, and I assume my cat doesn’t either.

 - Ground cinnamon

-Spread any of these materials around noticeable entry points to keep the ants at bay.
+Spread either of these around the bowl to keep ants away.

 It’s tempting to take a scorched earth policy to ants and use strong chemicals.

 However, this is a bad idea for your cat’s well-being.

 Use repellents that are effective against ants, not the cat.
 Many natural repellents aren’t that effective.